Mcnoble1/ShegeFund/README.md

 ### File Structure
-- The smart contracts are written in reach and is located in the `reach folder` named as `index.rsh` file `cd ShegeFund/src/reach`
+- The smart contracts are written in reach and is located in the `reach folder` named as `index.rsh` file
+- You can navigate there using `cd ShegeFund/src/reach`
 - It is compiled down to `index.main.mjs` and the solidity equivalent `index,main.sol` which are both located in the `build` folder
-`cd ShegeFund/src/reach/build`
+- You can navigate there using `cd ShegeFund/src/reach/build`

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!